guilhermejccavalcanti/s3m/README.md

 jFSTMerge
 ========

-Copyright (c) 2016 by the Federal University of Pernambuco A semistructured merge tool for Java applications.
+Copyright (c) 2016 by the Federal University of Pernambuco.

+A semistructured merge tool for Java applications.

 Contact Guilherme Cavalcanti &lt;<gjcc@cin.ufpe.br>&gt; for any reason.

 Compilation